peteroupc/peteroupc.github.io/morealg.md

 1. _a finite set of word lengths, or_
 2. _a periodic infinite set of word lengths._

 One example of a finite set of word lengths is {1, 3, 5, 6}, where only words of length 1, 3, 5, or 6 are allowed.
-A _periodic infinite set_ is defined by a set of integers such as {1}, as well as an integer modulus such as 2, so that in this example, all integers congruent to 1 modulo 2 (that is, all odd integers) are allowed word lengths and belong to the set.
+A _periodic infinite set_ is defined by a finite set of integers such as {1}, as well as an integer modulus such as 2, so that in this example, all integers congruent to 1 modulo 2 (that is, all odd integers) are allowed word lengths and belong to the set.

 _Proof Sketch:_

 1. As in Proposition 1, assume that the automaton stops when it pops EMPTY from the stack.
 Let _S_ be the finite set (e.g., {1, 3, 5, 6}), and let _M_ be the maximum value in the finite set.
 For each integer _i_ in \[0, _M_\], make a copy of the automaton and append the integer _i_ to the name of each of its states.
-Combine the copies into a new automaton _F_, and let its start state be the state state for copy 0.
+Combine the copies into a new automaton _F_, and let its start state be the start state for copy 0.
 Now, whenever _F_ generates a letter, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for the next copy (e.g., if the operation would transition to copy 2's version of "XYZ", namely "2\_XYZ", transition to "3\_XYZ" instead), or if the last copy is reached, transition to the last copy's FAILURE state.
 If _F_ would transition to a failure state corresponding to a copy not in _S_ (e.g., "0\_FAILURE", "2\_FAILURE", "3\_FAILURE" in this example), first all symbols other than EMPTY are popped from the stack and then _F_ transitions to its start state (this is a so-called "rejection" operation).
 Now, all the final states (except FAILURE states) for the copies corresponding to the values in _S_ (e.g., copies 1, 3, 5, 6 in the example) are treated as returning 1, and all other states are treated as returning 0.

 2. Follow (2), except as follows: (A) _M_ is equal to the integer modulus minus 1.
 (B) For the last copy of the automaton, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for copy 0 of the automaton.  &#x25a1;